-In modern Western cultures mediumship has become a special skill limited to a few naturally gifted people.
-The word “mediumship” is almost always used to mean speaking with the deceased.
+In modern Western cultures mediumship is known as a special skill limited to a few naturally gifted people.
+The word “mediumship” is almost always used to mean speaking with the dead.
 But mediumship as I define it has a much broader application.
 We are all mediums because, like intuition (see Am I Doing This Right?
 Unpacking Intuitive Perception) mediumship is a natural function of consciousness.
 Some people are more aware of their mediumistic perception, and some use the skill professionally, but as a function of consciousness it is a skill anyone can develop.

 We experience mediumship as a part of everyday life.
 Empathic states are mediumistic.
 Put in the language of mediumship, empathy is a mediumistic state in which resonance between conscious fields happens readily.
 If you’re with someone who is really angry, you might start feeling angry too as your personal field of consciousness resonates with the vibratory quality of theirs.
 People who feel sensitive to their environments are often those whose habitual energy states are conducive to mediumistic perception.
 It can be difficult for people in this state to distinguish self from other, and they often have a hard time establishing and reinforcing boundaries.
 But it is also a state of connection and enhanced perception.
 This state is often unintentional as it can develop as a natural predilection and as a response to childhood environments.
 But the receptive aspect of consciousness can be intentionally adjusted – this is one of the skills developed in mediumship practice.
-For example, you can increase or decrease your sensitivity level by changing the density of your field of consciousness.
-People who are habitually more dense can develop more diffusion in their fields to increase receptivity and sensitivity; whereas people who are habitually more diffuse can develop more density in their fields to create stronger boundaries and decrease sensitivity.
-I have found that a good energy body configuration for mediumship work is a dense core with a diffuse extension; this provides a central consolidation of personal consciousness while enabling receptive connection in the rest of the field.
-For a good resource on relevant practices see Julie Henderson’s chapters on energy body habits in The Lover Within.
+For a resource on adjusting energy body habits see Julie Henderson’s The Lover Within.

-Many of us are already spending a good portion of our lives in an unintentional mediumistic state of receptivity.
+Many of us spend a good portion of our lives in an unintentional state of receptivity.
 Intentional mediumship practice harnesses the benefits of a mediumistic state of consciousness while creating boundaries and focused intention.
 Mediumship skills can be useful for anyone who would like to develop more facility with their perceptual states of consciousness.

 The skills of intentional mediumship include:

-- Developing a strong sense of core self to balance the diffuseness of the mediumistic state.
+- Developing a strong sense of core self.

 - Engaging mediumistic states intentionally rather than habitually.